 The brand is not the only consideration.
 The condition of piano is important too.
 The age of a vintage piano means the mechanics will most likely need some work – if not a complete restoration.
 If you’re going to invest in one of these pianos, you really need to know what you’re in for.
 Yes, it’s an investment even if the piano is free to take home.
 Just because all the keys are working, does not mean the piano is trouble free.

 Be particularly careful if you aren’t 100% certain of the piano’s history.
 If the piano has been exposed to unfavourable weather conditions, it can be much more costly to repair and maintain.
-Getting a quote before committing will give you peace of mind and could save you some heartache and some significant money in moving costs.
+Getting a quote before committing to a purchase will give you peace of mind, and could save you some heartache and some significant money in moving costs.

 Owning a vintage piano, you’re going to become good friends with your piano technician.
 It will need work, and much more than a newer piano.